dojo/docs/dojo/dnd.rst

 Subclassing DnD classes
 -----------------------

-If you want to subclass dojo.dnd.Container, dojo.dnd.Selector, dojo.dnd.Source, dojo.dnd.Moveable, or their descendants, and you want to use the declarative markup, don't forget to implement the markupFactory() method.
-The reason for that is dojo.parser, which instantiates the markup, expects a very particular signature from a constructor.
-Dojo DnD classes predate dojo.parser, and have a non-conformant signature. dojo.parser is smart enough to use a special adapter function in such cases.
-See the source code for dojo.dnd.Source.markupFactory() (for the Container-Selector-Source chain), and dojo.dnd.Moveable.markupFactory() for details.
+If you want to subclass Container_, Selector_, Source_, Moveable_, or their descendants, and you want to use the declarative markup, don't forget to implement the ``markupFactory()`` method.
+The reason for that is ``dojo.parser``, which instantiates the markup, expects a very particular signature from a constructor.
+Dojo DnD classes predate ``dojo.parser``, and have a non-conformant signature. ``dojo.parser`` is smart enough to use a special adapter function in such cases.
+See the source code for ``dojo.dnd.Source.markupFactory()`` (for the Container_-Selector_-Source_ chain), and ``dojo.dnd.Moveable.markupFactory()`` for details.
 The key point is to return the instance of your new class there.
 Otherwise the instance of your base class is going to be created, which is probably not what you want.

 Summary of CSS classes
 ----------------------